 Enjoy.

-"A Timeline of Errors"
+"A Timeline of Errors"or

 "Why it is important to vote on Election Day"